tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### 2. Everyone Do: Creating Your First Bot Using Amazon Lex (30 min)

-In this activity, students will be introduced to Amazon Lex; they will learn how to create a bot using the Amazon Lex console that returns parameters to the client by configuring a single intent, some slots, and a confirmation prompt.
+In this activity, students will learn how to create a bot using the Amazon Lex console that returns parameters to the client by configuring a single intent, some slots, and a confirmation prompt.

 **Files:**